 Parent Responsibilities: The success of our program depends primarily on the level of parent involvement.
 This after school program is very different from others.
 It requires active participation by both students and parents.
 We do not have time to TEACH lines during the class.
 We only have time to practice them as a group.
 Therefore, students MUST learn their lines and songs at home!
 Assigned lines are NOT guaranteed.
 If we find that a student has not been able to adequately learn his/her lines we may have to make some adjustments.
 We want to be fair to those students who put forth the work.
 We thank you in advance for helping them accomplish this.

 Refund Policy: Tuition is non-refundable.
 If a student must drop from a class or camp before the start date tuition can be transferred to any future class or camp.
-Since our classes generally fill quickly and we depend on each and every performer, we are not able to offer refunds once a class begins.
 We do realize that circumstances arise (family emergencies) so we may offer a refund minus the administrative fee on a case by case basis.
 We will not offer refunds for ‘not liking’ the role assigned.

 Audition & Casting Information: (Note: Current production monologues are posted on our production page) We cast our shows within the first two weeks of class and strive to make the process as nurturing and non-threatening as possible.
 We want each and every one of our students to be able to confidently put their best foot forward when they audition, so we start by teaching our students the skills they need to succeed.
 We may teach students a number from the show in a group setting.
 Students learn a dance alongside each other – which we find reduces the jitters and of course, makes it more fun for everyone involved.
 For vocal auditions, students can sing with a partner or as part of a group if they’re not yet comfortable singing solo.
 Students are not required to sing during auditions unless they are interested in a solo.